camiladlsa/Shell-Scripting-Piping-Standard-I-O-Streams/README.md

 3. Type in the _Terminal_: git clone https://github.com/camiladlsa/Shell-Scripting-Piping-Standard-I-O-Streams.git

-4. After you have cloned the repo type in the _Terminal_ the following commands:
+4. After you have cloned the repo, type in the _Terminal_ the following commands:

 5. $ javac Filename.java - **THIS IS TO COMPILE THE .java FILE**